Humayra98/Humayra98.github.io/README.md

 •	Humayra Anjum Rafi - Author

-Thanks to the following group members for their invaluable feedback throughout the assignment:
+Thanks to the following group members for their invaluable feedback on the assignment:

-•	Asia Miyai - Editor
+•	Asia Miyai - _Editor_
-•	Patrick Yutuc - Editor
+•	Patrick Yutuc - _Editor_
-•	Kamarabbas Saiyed - Editor
+•	Kamarabbas Saiyed - _Editor_
-•	Joe Smith - Editor
+•	Joe Smith - _Editor_

-Theme template was taken from GitHub repository [pages-themes/slate](https://github.com/pages-themes/slate).
+The theme template was taken from GitHub repository [pages-themes/slate](https://github.com/pages-themes/slate).
 Thanks to the [theme template contributors](https://github.com/pages-themes/slate/graphs/contributors) for the theme template.

 ## **Frequently Asked Questions**